-Tax expenditures—special tax credits) substantially reduce federal revenue but can help achieve national social and economic goals.
-However, it is not always easy to determine how successful tax expenditures are in achieving their intended policy goals.
+Tax expenditures (such as special tax credits) substantially reduce federal revenue but can help achieve social and economic goals.
+However, it is not always clear how successful tax expenditures are in achieving their intended policy goals.

 Tax expenditures are provisions of the tax code that can reduce how much a taxpayer owes and therefore federal revenue.
 Examples include special tax credits, deductions, exclusions, exemptions, deferrals, and preferential tax rates.
 Tax expenditures have the same net effect on the federal budget as spending programs.

 Tax Expenditures Are Comparable in Size to Federal Discretionary Spending